Frequently Asked Questions

 Josh and Maureen were both religious studies majors as undergraduates, and they believe in the sanctity of different religious and spiritual paths.
-We respect the beliefs of all our clients and do NOT try to influence their spiritual journeys.
+We respect the beliefs of all our students and do NOT try to influence their spiritual journeys.
 What’s important to us is that you develop the ability to go deeply within yourself, hearing and trusting your inner voice, and gaining deeper spiritual insight as you grow along your life path.

 Do I have to practice the 12 steps?

-No. For many of our clients, who are here for trauma, anxiety, and other issues, the 12 steps are not resonant.
+No. For many of our students, who are here for trauma, anxiety, and other issues, the 12 steps are not resonant.
 For those with substance use and other compulsive behavior, they can be quite useful.

 If you do not connect with the 12 steps, you will not need to pursue them.
-Many of our clients find that the 12 steps are helpful in learning to let go of your ego, practicing service, and finding freedom from compulsive behavior.
+Many of our students find that the 12 steps are helpful in learning to let go of your ego, practicing service, and finding freedom from compulsive behavior.